Mount Olympus: Geography

-The shape of Olympus was formed by rain and wind, which produced an isolated tower almost 3000 m above the sea, which is only 18 km away at Litochoro.
+The shape of Olympus was formed by rain and wind, which produced an isolated tower almost 3000 m above the sea, which is only 18 km away from Litochoro.
 Olympus has many peaks and an almost circular shape.
 The mountain has a circumference of 80 km, an average diameter of 26 km, and 500 km2 of area.
 To the northwest lies the Aromanian village of Kokkinopilos.
 The Makryrema stream separates Olympus from the massif of Voulgara.
 The villages Petra, Vrontou and Dion lie to the northeast, while on the eastern side there is the town of Litochoro, where Enipeas bisects the massif of Olympus.
 On its southeastern side, the Ziliana gorge divides Mount Olympus from Kato Olympos (Lower Olympus), while on its southwestern foothills, there are the villages Sykaminea and Karya.
 The Agia Triada Sparmou Monastery and the village Pythion lie to the west.

-Olympus's dry foothills, known as the Xirokampi, are covered in chaparral and provides habitat for animals such as wild boar.
+Olympus's dry foothills, known as the Xirokampi, are covered in chaparral and provide habitat for animals such as wild boar.
 Further east, the plain of Dion is fertile and watered by the streams which originate on Olympus.

 Geology

 Mount Olympus is formed of sedimentary rock laid down 200 million years ago in a shallow sea.
 Various geological events that followed caused the emergence of the whole region and the sea.
-Around one million years ago glaciers covered Olympus and created its plateaus and depressions.
+Around one million years ago, glaciers covered Olympus and created its plateaus and depressions.
 With the temperature rise that followed, the ice melted and the streams that were created swept away large quantities of crushed rock in the lowest places, forming the alluvial fans, that spread out all over the region from the foothills of the mountain to the sea.
 The Geological Museum of Mount Olympus, located in Leptokarya, provides detailed information about the geological structure of the mountain.